juliopanzera/PARAOB-Panzera-Auto-Renderer-Add-on-for-Blender/README.md

 The add-on emphasizes workflow efficiency, reproducibility and low cognitive load, providing a modular and customizable interface that allows users to control lighting, camera distance, background configuration, resolution and output management from a single panel.
 Implemented as a lightweight Python-based add-on and fully integrated into Blender, PARAOB requires no external dependencies and can be easily installed and used across different projects.

 # Installation
-1. Blender add-on are available in .by format.
+1. Blender add-on are available in .py format.
 Download the latest version of PARAOB in the Releases section.
 2. Open Blender.
 3. Go to Edit → Preferences.
 4. Select Add-ons.